MCbiF: Measuring Topological Autocorrelation in Multiscale Clusterings via 2-Parameter Persistent Homology: The Multiscale Clustering Bifiltration (MCbiF)

 \subsection{MCbiF as a Higher-Order Sankey Diagram}

-Recall the definition of the Sankey diagram of the sequence of partitions introduced in Section~\ref{sec:sankey_definitions}, and its associated representation in terms of an $M$-layered graph with vertices $V_m$ at each layer representing the clusters of $\theta(t_m)$, see Eq.~\eqref{eq:sankey_nodes_edges}.
+Consider the definition of the Sankey diagram of the sequence of partitions provided in Section~\ref{sec:sankey_definitions}, and its associated representation as an $M$-layered graph with vertices $V_m$ at each layer representing the clusters of $\theta(t_m)$, see Eq.~\ref{eq:sankey_nodes_edges}.
 Let us define the disjoint union $A(\ell,m):=V_\ell\uplus ... \uplus V_m$, $1\le \ell\le m$, which assigns an index to each cluster in $\theta(t)$ for $t\in[t_\ell,t_m]$.
 Furthermore, recall that $\theta(t)_i$ denotes the $i$-th cluster $C_i$ of $\theta(t)$.
 The nerve-based MCbiF can then be defined as follows.